V-Sekai/godot-flatbuffer-json-scene-format/README.md

 The merge tool should be intelligent enough to detect node movements, renaming, and other complex scene semantics.
 It should also allow users to edit the merged scene before saving it.

-### FlatBuffer-based JSON Serialization for Merge Tool State

-To ensure efficient serialization of the internal state of the merge tool at the start, in between, and at the end, FlatBuffer-based JSON should be used.
-This will allow for faster processing and better performance while maintaining human-readability.

-## Reason for Core Integration for Merge Tool
+### Reason for Core Integration for Merge Tool

 While this feature could be implemented as an add-on, a merge tool is a common feature in modern IDEs and should be fully integrated into the Godot Editor for a seamless user experience.

+## Part 2: JSON Parser Augmented with FlatBuffer for Serialization and Deserialization

-## FlatBuffer-based JSON Scene File Format
+### FlatBuffer-based JSON Scene File Format

 FlatBuffer-based JSON is easy to read by tools and people, so developers can understand and work with scene files outside of the Godot Editor.